 All of them together will give a distinct taste & aroma.
 Hence, please do not skip any.
-Additionally, do not worry about the masala being very hot & spice.
-On the contrary, the kolhapuri masala is indeed very teekha.
+Additionally, do not worry about the masala being very hot & spicy.
+On the contrary, the Kolhapuri masala is indeed very teekha.

 Cardamom in Kolhapuri Masala